Ackee-Blockchain/trident/documentation/docs/writing-fuzz-test/writing-fuzz-test.md

 ### Link the AccountsSnapshots

 Fuzz Instructions use the derived `AccountsSnapshots`.
-In this case we need to link the derived `AccountsSnapshots` to the corresponding aliases.
+You need to link the derived `AccountsSnapshots` to the corresponding aliases.

 !!! important